ostueker/ACENET_Summer_School_OpenMP/_episodes/02-hello-world.md

 FORTRAN
 ~~~
-!OMP ...
+!$OMP ...
 ~~~
 {: .source}

 ## Hello World

 How do we add in parallelism to the basic hello world program?
-The very first pragma that we will look at is the parallel pragma.
+The very first pragma that we will look at is the `parallel` pragma.

 ~~~
 #include <stdio.h>